isa-nurbek/leet-code-challenges/README.md

 1. Solve at least 300 problems from LeetCode and AlgoExpert combined.
 2. Cover a variety of topics, including:
-    - Arrays and Strings
+    - Arrays and Strings.
-    - Trees and Graphs
+    - Trees and Graphs.
-    - Dynamic Programming
+    - Dynamic Programming.
-    - Backtracking
+    - Backtracking.
-    - Recursion
+    - Recursion.
     - Greedy Algorithms and etc.
 3. Write clean, efficient, and maintainable code.